Araq/packedjson/README.md

 # packedjson
 packedjson is an alternative Nim implementation for JSON.
 The JSON is essentially kept as a single string in order to save memory over a more traditional tree representation.

+The API is mostly compatible with the stdlib's ``json.nim`` module, some features have been cut though.

 # To compile the benchmark, run these commands: